digio/orchestration-assessment/README.CONDUCTOR.md

 Considering ElasticSearch has the above issues, OpenSearch can be used as an alternative.
 OpenSearch is an in-place replacement for ElasticSearch and is fully API-compatible.
-See the `docker-compose-conductor.uml` in this microservices-stubs repository for more details on how to set it up in Conductor's `docker/docker-compose.yaml`, or just run our All-in-one docker file instead where all issues have been resolved.
+See the `docker-compose-conductor.uml` in this `orchestration-assessment` repository for more details on how to set it up in Conductor's `docker/docker-compose.yaml`, or just run our All-in-one docker file instead where all issues have been resolved.

 ### Error `vm.max_map_count`